BigglesZX/sysprep.sh/README.md

 * Timezone selection
 * Root user configuration
 * Standard user creation
-* Python/virtualenv installation
+* Python/`virtualenv` installation
-* Swap file configuration
+* Swap file configuration (this is [officially discouraged](https://www.digitalocean.com/community/tutorials/how-to-add-swap-space-on-ubuntu-20-04) but included here for... legacy reasons?)
-* iptables configuration
+* `iptables` configuration
 * Common `apt` package installation
 * MySQL configuration
 * Pillow (Python image library) dependency installation

-Designed for Ubuntu 18.04 on a 512MB RAM instance, but fairly portable.
+Designed for Ubuntu 20.04 on a 1GB RAM instance, but fairly portable.
+You can find a legacy version for Ubuntu 18.04 on the `ubuntu18` branch.

 ## Usage